 the area where a body hanged

-for six days his face pervades eaves
+for six days pervades eaves

 in my memory ornate terracotta ridges